yuyang339/cs140e-21spr/labs/11-vm/README.md

 ----------------------------------------------------------------------
-## Part 2: handle a couple exceptions.
+## Part 2: handle a couple exceptions: `2-test-fault.c`

+For the last part of the lab, you'll handle two exceptions:
+  1. A write close to the end of the stack: you should grow the stack and return.
+  2. A write to memory that has been marked read-only: you should change the permissiona and return.
+  3. The code is in `2-test-fault.c`.

 A big part of VM is what to do when a translation does not exist, or the operation on it has insufficient privilege (e.g., a write to a